REIHO CHOSO USUI SENSEI KUDOKO NO HI

 Someone like Usui Sensei can be counted among them.
 Sensei newly founded the method based on Reiki of the universe to improve the mind and body.
 Having heard of his reputation all over, people crowded around to seek his teachings and treatments.
 Ah, how popular it is!

-Sensei, commonly known by the name «Mikao» with an extra name «Gyohan» is from Taniai-mura (village) Yamagata-gun (county), Gifu-ken (prefecture).
+Sensei, commonly known by the name «Mikao», with an extra name (pseudonym) «Gyohan» is from Taniai-mura (village) Yamagata-gun (county), Gifu-ken (prefecture).
 He is descended from Chiba Tsunetane.
-His father name was Taneuji, and was commonly called Uzaemon.
+His father’s name was Taneuji and was commonly called Uzaemon.
 His mother was from the Kawai family.

-Sensei was born on August 15 of the first year of Keio (1865 A.D.).
-From his youth he surpassed his fellows in hard work and endeavor.
-When he grew up he visited Europe and America, and studied in China.
-Despite his will to succeed in life, he was stalemated and fell into great difficulties.
+Sensei was born on August 15 of the first year of Keio (C.E.1865).
+From his youth he surpassed his fellows in hard work and endeavour.
+When he grew up, he visited Europe and America and studied in China.
+Despite his will to succeed in life, he get stuck and fell into great difficulties.
 However, in the face of adversity he strove to train himself even more with the courage never to yield.

 One day, he climbed Kurama-yama and after 21 days of a severe discipline without eating, he suddenly felt One Great Reiki over his head and attained enlightenment and he obtained Reiki Ryoho.
 Then, he tried it on himself and experimented on his family members.
 The efficacy was immediate.

-In September of the 12th year (1923 A.D.) there was a great earthquake and a conflagration broke out.
+In September of the 12th year (C.E.1923) there was a great earthquake and a conflagration broke out.
 Everywhere there were groans of pains from the wounded.
-Sensei, feeling pity for them, went out every morning to go around the town, and he cured and saved an innumerable number of people.
+Sensei, feeling pity for them, went out every morning to go around the town, and he healed and saved an innumerable number of people.
 This is just a broad outline of his relief activities during such an emergency.

 Firstly it reads: Today do not anger,